Transit in Singapore

 Complete pre-departure health declaration

-You will be screened for signs of illnesses and asked to declare your health status at your departure airport.
+You may be screened for signs of illnesses and asked to declare your health status at your departure airport.
 If you are exhibiting any symptoms of respiratory illnesses, you will not be allowed on board.

 Transiting at Singapore Changi Airport